 What Hikes Are Open in Peru After Covid-19?

-I called Vidal in Cusco and he literally gave me the grocery list of hikes that are open and those that are closed.
-I'll start with the list of "closed" hikes because that's the shortest.
+List of "closed" hikes in Peru.
 Each community has the autonomy to determine if they want to reopen their regions to hikers.
 So it's their call when and if they choose to reopen.

 - all partial and full day hikes near Cusco and the Sacred Valley corridor (may, or may not include a visit to Machu Picchu)

-- 1-Day Inca Trail hike to Machu Picchu (permits are available at reduced capacity through December 31, 2021 and subject to availability)
+- 1-Day Inca Trail hike to Machu Picchu (permits are available beginning July 15, at reduced capacity through December 31, 2021 and subject to availability)

 - 4-Day Lares Valley Trek includes visit to Machu Picchu.Can be combined with 1-day Inca Trail hike for people who want to enter Machu Picchu through the Sungate.